StevenJLarge/FokkerPlanck/README.md

 Before delving into more detail on the individual components and their uses, we breifly show in this section how to run a simple simulation of a diffusing particle in a 1D harmonic trapping potential, through the use of the `Simulator` interface.

-The code snippet below shows how simple such a procedure is, starting with a system initialized from a uniform distribution an iterating the dynamics for 100 steps
+The code snippet below shows how simple such a procedure is, starting with a system initialized from a Gaussian distribution an iterating the dynamics for 1000 steps (`total_time / dt`)

 ```python
 from fokker_planck.simulator import simulator